olabini/codebot/README.md

 `http://server:4567/endpoint`, where `server` is the IP address or host name of the server Codebot is running on, and `endpoint` is the endpoint generated in the previous step.
-Please see [Gateway Configuration][gateway] for information on how to enable HTTPS or use a custom port.
+Please see [Gateway Configuration][gateway] for information on how to receive webhooks over HTTPS, and [Environment Variables][environ] if you would like Codebot to listen on a different port.

 Both possible **Content type** values are supported, but it is recommended to use `application/json`.